-I am an interdisciplinary scholar investigating how employees, particularly from marginalized social identity groups or low status professions, survive and thrive in oppressive and or stressful work environments.
+As an interdisciplinary scholar, I draw upon psychology, management, and sociology research to investigate how employees, particularly from marginalized social identity groups, survive and thrive in oppressive and or stressful work environments.
 I center my work within identity, diversity, physiology, and positive organizational scholarship to explore the following research questions:

 (1) How does marginality generate resources for oppressed social identity groups?